BMB-STAT/BMB-STAT5/chapter1.md

 `@question`
 What R produces here is referred to as an ANOVA table.
-The first column, DF, represents the source of variation, both between groups (1st row) and within groups (second row).
+The first column represents the source of variation, both between groups (1st row - walk$treatment) and within groups (second row - Residuals).
 DF stands for degree of freedom.
 Look back to STAT1 to remind yourself of what degrees of freedom are.

 Between groups DF is n-1, where n is the number of groups being compared.